seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     not covered by the same check and must be named where it is:** removing a class leaves the derived section green too, and what catches it is step 4's `verify_bench.py`, a different step with a different authority.
+66. **A published level and the price it was computed at are one fact, and moving that price is a schema change everywhere the level is recorded.**
+    TZ-33 moved production's publication price from `cur` to the anchor, correctly.
+Two instruments record what production publishes and neither moved with it, in two different ways and from one cause.
+The journal's `geo` became the anchored geometry under the same field names and the same shape, so every schema check, field census and leaf counter reads it as unchanged, while the `dec`/`inv` beside it now describe a stop the card did not print and the outcome layer resolves against that stop. `--target`'s production arm was moved on its ADMISSION leg and left on its RESOLUTION leg, so it counts the outcome of an entry production would not have taken. **Neither failure is visible by comparing shapes, and neither is visible to the instrument itself**, because an instrument records what it is pointed at and cannot see that its subject moved.
+Therefore a TZ that changes WHICH price a published number is computed at enumerates every recorder of that number and either re-points it in the same change or records the boundary together with the TZ that closes it — inv.
+50's rule for a stated absence, applied to a stated MEANING.
+    Where the records are immutable (inv.
+38) the boundary is disclosed and never repaired, and it must be readable FROM THE RECORD: `fp{script,commit}` is what makes the journal's epoch recoverable, and a store without such a field cannot carry a meaning change at all.
+    Inv.
+20 bans one number living in two places; this bans one FIELD meaning two things.

 ---